Certora/Documentation/docs/cvl/statements.md

-A `satisfy` statement is used to check that the rule can be executed in such a way that the `satisfy` statement is true.
-A rule with a `satisfy` statement is describing a scenario and must not contain `assert` statements.
+A `satisfy` statement is used to check that the rule can be executed in such a way that the `satisfy` statement is reached and that its condition is fulfilled.

 We require that each rule ends with either a `satisfy` statement or an `assert` statement.

 See {ref}`producing-examples` for an example demonstrating the `satisfy` command.

-For each `satisfy` statement, the Certora verifier will produce a witness for a valid execution of the rule.
+For each `satisfy` statement that is checked successfully, the Certora verifier will produce a witness for a valid execution of the rule.
 It will show an execution trace containing values for each input variable and each state variable where all `require` and `satisfy` statements are executed successfully.
-In case there is no such execution, for example if the `require` statements are already inconsistent or if a solidity function always reverts, an error is reported.
+In case there is no such execution, for example if the `require` statements are already inconsistent or if a solidity function always reverts, the rule will show as "Violated".

 If the rule contains multiple `satisfy` statements, then all executed `satisfy` statements must hold.
 However, a `satisfy` statement on a conditional branch that is not executed does not need to hold.

-If at least one `satisfy` statement is not satisfiable an error is reported.
+If at least one `satisfy` statement is not satisfiable, an error is reported.
 If all `satisfy` statements can be fulfilled on at least one path, the rule succeeds.